cloudware-ou/active-directory-manager/README.md

 -e db_port="5432" \
 --network host adm
 ```
-**NB!** Do not forget to change your database credentials.
+**NB!** Do not forget to change your database and Windows Server credentials.
 Also if you are using Docker Desktop do following steps:
 1. Sign in to your Docker account in Docker Desktop.
 2. Navigate to Settings.
 3. Under the Resource tab, select Network.